-To access all your online projects including those shared with you (whether manually shared or shared and previously joined by passcode) and those you own, simply click "Browse Online Projects" from the screen displayed when V-Note first opens.
+To access all your online projects including those shared with you (whether manually shared or shared and previously joined by passcode) and those you own, click "Online" from the screen displayed when V-Note first opens.
 A list of projects will appear.
 Double click on a project to select and open it.
+You can also sort projects per: upload date, owner, and duration.